YanaZheglova/rsschool-cv/cv.md

 # About Me
 Hello.
-I'm at the beginning of the path of learning a programming language
+I'm at the beginning of the path of learning a programming language.
 *********

 # Skills